andrei-sheina/cloudsearch-query-builder/README.md

 });
 ```

-**NOTE:** Because of the CloudSearch limitations query builder removes the double quotes from the search parameters.
+**NOTE:** Because of the CloudSearch limitations, query builder removes double quotes from the search parameters.

 ## Contributing